OWASP/DevGuide/contributing.md

 ### Media kit

 The OWASP projects have [media kits][media] that contain biographies of the project leaders and other project media.
-This can be used for images and marketing material.
+This can be used for logos and marketing material.

 ### Pull requests